raeeun-lee/readme/README.md

 ## 🔎 Research Focus
 My academic and professional journey is driven by a core question: **How can we detect, measure, and mitigate technical harms arising from large-scale algorithmic systems?**

-My research agenda integrates the following interdisciplinary approaches:
-1.  **Sociotechnical Interpretability:** Combining quantitative signals with qualitative user studies to uncover sociotechnical harms not captured by logs alone.
-2.  **Value-Aware Metrics:** Designing measurable metrics (e.g., diversity, fairness) that can be integrated into system design to coexist with business goals.
-3.  **Multi-layered Harm Analysis:** Building robust systems through multi-signal detection that combines content, user behavior, and social context.

 ---

 ## 📚 Publications & Public Engagement